nazimboudeffa/OpenFirstAssault/README.md

 I will upload on Mega as soon as possible but you can come and take a look at the sate of my hacks https://mega.nz/#F!MoUxQa6J!PuPWv5uULigINBGutEXfJA

-There will be two important ZIP files, OpenFirstAssault.zip (unreal 4.22 project) and WindowsNoEditor.zip (conataining a build)
+There will be two important ZIP files, OpenFirstAssault.zip (unreal 4.22 project) and WindowsNoEditor.zip (conataining an x64  build)

 When you launch the game just click on Play then if you want to quit Alt + F4 it's the key binding by default on unreal